rawatarvind/Docker-and-container/install/read.md

 sudo rm -rf /var/lib/docker
 sudo rm -rf /var/lib/containerd

+# How to change the default path of Docker config.

+sudo systemctl stop docker

+vi /etc/docker/daemon.json
+And add the following to tell docker to put all its files in this folder, e.g:

+{
+  "/var/lib/docker":"/mnt/cryptfs/docker"
+}
+and save.

+sudo systemctl start

 if you want give access to user.

 # sudo chmod -a -G docker $username